-You may wish to create all the essential pages of your site (e.g. Home, About Us, Contact, etc) before making your site multilingual.
-This will ensure that all of your existing pages are created in your new language at once and nothing is missing.
-You can add new pages in your secondary language at any time.
+We recommend you create all the essential pages of your site, like Home, About Us, Contacts, and so on, before making your site multilingual.
+This will ensure that all of your existing pages are created in your new language at once, and nothing is missing.

-- Click Submit.
-You will be prompted to save your site.
+Click Submit.
+The secondary language will be added to your Multilingual tab.

 Translating and managing language-specific content

-- Use a variety of translation services available online: Google Translate (free), Gengo (paid), Translate.com (free plan available), ChatGPT, and many more.
+- Using translation services available online: Google Translate (free), Gengo (paid), Translate.com (free plan available), ChatGPT, and many more.

 - Hiring a human translator at Upwork, Fiverr, or a similar freelancer platform, that will help you polish your copy in the language you require.

 Managing your language-specific pages

-These new pages will have corresponding language settings.
-You can check these at Page Settings > Language Code:
+These new pages have corresponding language settings.
+You can check these at Pages > Page Settings > Language Code.

 Creating new pages in a secondary language

-If you have created a new page, for example, Services in your main site language (English), and you want to have the same page Services in your secondary language French, there’s an easy way to do it:
+If you have created a new page, for example, About Us in your main site language (English), and you want to have the same Abou Us page in your secondary language, for example, Spanish, there’s an easy way to do it:

-- In the Language Selector in the upper left corner of the Sitebuilder, switch to the French language:
+- In the Language Selector in the upper left corner of the Sitebuilder, switch to the Spanish language.

-- Select English and then select the page Services:
+Select English and then select the About Us page.

 - Click Submit.
-You receive a ready to translate the Services page in the French version of your site.
+You receive a ready-to-translate About Us page in the Spanish version of your site.

-You can now manually translate the page into French since we chose French for this example.
+You can now manually translate the page into the new language, in our example, it’s Spanish.

 Once done, click Publish to make the changes live.